City : Careers Advice Centre : How to Find Out More About the Job You Want

 - What does the job role at that company require?

-- What are their interviews like?
+- What do their interviews involve?